vinicius-martinez/rhsso-slide-demo/README.md

 fe93676933d3        viniciusmartinez/slide-demo-app:1.0   "container-entrypoin…"   51 seconds ago      Up 50 seconds       0.0.0.0:32786->8080/tcp, 0.0.0.0:32785->8443/tcp
 ```
 *take of all ports used by RHSSO (32789, 32788) and slide-demo-app(32786,32785)*
-⋅⋅⋅Open a browser of choice and try to access *RHSSO* on the following address with admin/admin credentials: http://localhost:32789/auth
+Open a browser of choice and try to access *RHSSO* on the following address with admin/admin credentials: http://localhost:32789/auth

-⋅⋅⋅Open a new tab and try to access *slide-demo-app* on the following address: http://localhost:32786/demo.html
+Open a new tab and try to access *slide-demo-app* on the following address: http://localhost:32786/demo.html

 2. [Create RHSSO Realm](#demo-step-2)
 3. [Create RHSSO Client APP](#demo-step-3)